aayushroopchandani/DocMind-AI-Intelligent-conversations-with-documents/README.md

 ## What DocMind Does

-DocMind is built for **analysts and researchers who need more than chat-with-PDF**.
 Upload reports, filings, and papers, then work across four tightly connected capabilities:

 | Pillar | What it means in DocMind |
 | --- | --- |